LibreCAD/docs/getstart/fundamentals.rst

 An entity is a geometric shape; a line, circle, arc, etc. within a drawing.
 A collection of entities form a drawing.

-In addition to the basic information that describes the geometry of an entity, there are two more properties that further define the entity; the *Pen* and *Layers*.
+In addition to the basic information that describes the geometry of an entity, there are two more properties that further define the entity:

+    - *Pen* - describes the appearance of an entity, either on screen or in printed output.
+    - *Layers* - organize and manage the drawing's entities.

 Pen